iChubai/Mysite/README.md

-# Welcome to Kinnari's Site! 🎉
+# Welcome to HouJiadong's Site! 🎉
+Thank Kinnari for his selfless sharing
 - See <https://kinnariyamamatanha.github.io/> for more.
-- See <https://kinnariyamamatanha.github.io/about/> for more about me.
-- See <https://kinnariyamamatanha.github.io/academy/> for more about my academy info.

 > You may modify this repo to build your own site! 🥳